Kyoto Station

 Omi Takashima Station

 Take a bus or taxi here to visit Shirahige Jinja Shrine.
-This shrine is famous for the huge red tori gate which stands partially submerged in the lake waters in front of the shrine buildings.
+This shrine is famous for the huge red torii gate which stands partially submerged in the lake waters in front of the shrine buildings.

 Omi Imazu